How Long Do You Smoke Hamburgers?

 - splash Worcestershire sauce

-put burgers back in smoker and cook for 2-3 minutes per side, depending on how you like your burger cooked.
-135 is medium rare, and 145 is medium
+- put burgers back in smoker and cook for 2-3 minutes per side, depending on how you like your burger cooked.
+140 is medium, but the USDA recommends cooking all ground beef products to 165 degrees.

 If you haven't tried making smoked burgers, you're missing out!
 These smoked burgers are juicy on the inside, and the seared outside crust is AMAZING.